Frequently Asked Questions

 I've taken the GMAT and did not do as well as I wanted.
 Should I re-take it?

-If you've taken the GMAT and your score was not in the normal range for that program, 640 and up for the Traditional Program and 560 and up for the part-time, re-taking is recommended.
+If you've taken the GMAT and your score was not in the normal range for that program, 640 and up for the Full-Time Program and 560 and up for the part-time, re-taking is recommended.
 We do not average your GMAT scores.
 We will take your highest composite score as your true score and will use that score in the admissions process.

 Can I be conditionally admitted because I did not do well on the GMAT or I have not had time to take the GMAT?